Super Resolution Microscopy

 Super-resolution microscopy describes methods that can resolve features smaller than the classical resolution limit (~200 nm or about half the wavelength of the emitted light).
 Three different approaches are available on the UC-Davis main campus:

 Each method is unique in the required sample preparation and their relative strengths.
-Our facility houses SIM and STORM instruments.
+Our facility houses SIM instruments.
 STED is housed in the Health Sciences… (< link to the website>).

 Ideally suited for: